 You get to interact with people, help them find what they need, and give yourself the satisfaction of not twiddling your thumbs at home.

-This is actually one of the more common jobs for people that end up getting out of the military.
+This is actually one of the more common jobs for people who end up getting out of the military.

 I personally think this is a great job simply because it gets you out of the office.

-You get to drive around, enjoy nature, and I have yet to see an angry delivery person.
+You get to drive around and enjoy nature, and I have yet to see an angry delivery person.

 However, I do recommend USPS as they do pay really well and they also provide some really good benefits.